ktagilbert/rookie-dev/_posts/2016-03-29-confidence.markdown

 ![Overoming Imposter Syndrome in Web Development](/assets/wonder-woman.jpg)

 Yet, I knew I wanted a career in web development.
 That was my driving motivation to keep getting better.
-That and working on this blog site.
 The thing that was holding me back was the idea that I wasn't a good programmer.
 In fact, I felt like a terrible one.

 In reality, I knew everything I needed to be an entry level front-end developer.
 The idea of being a part of a development team just scared me though.